alvarogarcia7/blog_source/content/blog/2017-07-09-nature-software-development.markdown

 > (p.
 5)

 ## Chapter 2: Value is What we Want

+> we generally get value by delivering features.
+Features that have value.
+Features that we want.
+>
+> (p.
+7)

+> software can save time or money.
+Software can help us earn money
+>
+> (p.
+7)

+> I think of value as simply what we want [...]
+Each choice gives us something we value
+>
+> (p.
+7)

+>A project delivers value only when we ship the software and put it to use
+>
+> (p.
+8)

+> Since most users don’t use all the features, a smaller set of features can provide real value, and provide it sooner.
+>
+> (p.
+10)

+> pieces that make sense to us, and to our users. [...] minimal marketable features (MMFs)
+>
+> (p.
+12)

 ## Chapter 3: Guiding Goes Better "Feature by Feature"

 > With a monolithic project, late in the game we can’t do much to cut costs.
 We have already written requirements for things we’ll never get